-7

-PERIOD FOR FILING: February 12 - March 9 by 5 p.m.
-The statement must be paid for and filed with the Declaration of Candidacy.

-§13307(a)(2)

-EXTENDED PERIOD: If the Nomination filing period is extended, then all persons, other than the incumbent, have until March 14 by 5 p.m . in which to file their Candidate's Statement along with their Declaration of Candidacy.

-WHERE: County Clerk/Elections Department

-108 E. Modoc Street

-Alturas, CA 96101

-530-233-6205

-Regular office hours - 8:30 a.m. to 5 p.m., Monday through Friday.

-CONTENTS: The statement contains the candidate's:

-name

-age (optional)

-occupation (optional), and

-• a brief description of no more than 200 words (unless 400 has been authorized by the governing board) of the candidate's education and qualifications expressed by the candidate.

-§13307(a)(1)

-RESTRICTIONS: The candidate's statement shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations.

-§13307(a) (1)

-CONFIDENTIALITY: Statements remain confidential until 5 p.m. on the last day to file.

-§13311

-WITHDRAWAL: Statements may not be changed but may be withdrawn no later than 5 p.m. on March 12 .
-If there is an extended filing time, no later than 5 p.m. on March 15 .

-§13307(a)(3)

-PAYMENT: Cost for printing a candidate's statement in the Voter Information Guide shall be paid at the time of filing the statement with the Declaration of Candidacy.
-Checks are made payable to the Modoc County Clerk.

-§13307(c)
+PERIOD FOR FILING: November 13 - December 8 by 5 p.m.
+The statement must be paid for and filed with the Declaration of Candidacy. §13307(a)(2), 13307(d) EXTENDED PERIOD: If the Nomination filing period is extended, then all persons, other than the incumbent, have until December 13 by 5 p.m . in which to file their Candidate's Statement along with their Declaration of Candidacy.
+WHERE: County Clerk/Elections Department 108 E. Modoc Street Alturas, CA 96101 530-233-6200 Regular office hours - 8:30 a.m. to 5 p.m., Monday through Friday.
+CONTENTS: The statement contains the candidate's: name age (optional) occupation (optional), and a brief description of no more than 200 words (county contests) or 250 words (state legislative or congressional contests) of the candidate's education and qualifications expressed by the candidate. §13307(a)(1) RESTRICTIONS: The candidate's statement shall not include the party affiliation of the candidate nor membership or activity in partisan political organizations. §13307(a) (1) CONFIDENTIALITY: Statements remain confidential until 5 p.m. on the last day to file. §13311 WITHDRAWAL: Statements may not be changed but may be withdrawn no later than 5 p.m. on December 11 .
+If there is an extended filing time, no later than 5 p.m. on December 14 . §13307(a)(3) PAYMENT: Cost for printing a candidate's statement in the Voter's Information Pamphlet shall be paid at the time of filing the statement with the Declaration of Candidacy.
+Checks are made payable to the Modoc County Clerk. §13307(d)